Your Bariatric Surgery | Our Guidance

 Get started on your weight loss journey today!

-Bariatric Surgery ConsultationDuring your surgical consultation, you will be given comprehensive information on the procedure you are having, including what to expect, physically and mentally, following the surgery.
-It’s a good idea to list the questions and concerns you have about the surgery, which your surgeon can answer for you.
-Keep in mind that asking questions can help you feel more comfortable about the procedure and can clarify what sort of lifestyle changes you will need to make in order to achieve your weight loss goals.
+At your surgical consultation, our bariatric experts will provide you with comprehensive information on the procedure you are having, including what to expect physically and mentally, following the surgery.
+You are encourage to prepare a list of questions and concerns you have about the surgery, which your bariatric surgeon can answer for you.
+Keep in mind that asking questions can help you feel more comfortable about the bariatric procedure and can clarify the sort of lifestyle changes you will need to make in order to achieve your weight loss goals.
 Some of the most common questions are:

 - How is bariatric surgery performed?

-- What should I do to get ready for this weight loss surgery operation?
+- What should I do to get ready for bariatric surgery operation?

 - Which type of bariatric surgery is best for me?
 Gastric Bypass Surgery, Gastric Sleeve, Gastric Banding

 - How long will it take to recover from this bariatric procedure?

-- What will I be able to eat following my surgery?
+- What will I be able to eat following my bariatric surgery?

 - What sort of health improvements can I expect after bariatric surgery?

-- How much weight can I expect to lose?
+- How much weight can I expect to lose post bariatric surgery?

 - Are there other factors about bariatric surgery that I should know about?